metamx/druid-cache-caffeine/README.md

 Druid Caffeine Cache
 --------------------

+**THIS IS MOVING TO DRUID.IO AS PER** https://github.com/druid-io/druid/pull/3028

 A local cache implementation for Druid based on Caffeine.
 Requires a JRE with a fix for https://bugs.openjdk.java.net/browse/JDK-8078490

 # Versioning